bmfseddik/bmfseddik.github.io/README.md

 Welcome to Bgaming

-Join our Discord
+Join our Discord at discord.gg/Nh52sXFApr

-see our youtube videos in youtube.com/@BGAMING1222 Subscribe
+see our YouTube videos at youtube.com/@BGAMING1222 Subscribe
+Site to be continued